L13/vscode-diff/README.md

 ![L13 Diff](images/preview.png)

-## What's new in L13 Diff 0.14.0
+## What's new in L13 Diff 0.15.0

-* Added keyboard support for selecting items in the list view.
+- Added search widget to filter diff result.
+- Added select all in list view with keyboard shortcut `ctrl/meta+a` or button.
+- Added `alt+dblclick` to open diff or file to side.
+- Added welcome screen for keyboard shortcuts.

 ## Features